jojokarlin/PublishingManifold/README.md

 *This project was created in **markdown** and ingested with a manifest*

 ##### CUNY Student Editions
-Conceived of and helmed by Paul Hebert, collaborating with Christina Katopodis and Jason Nielsen, [CUNY Student Editions](https://github.com/CUNY-Student-Editions) are open source, digital, scholarly editions of historical texts, accessibly designed for CUNY students.
-CUNY Student Editions aim to be easy to find and access, accessible by screen readers and the like, and accessible in length and content for a range of students and learning styles.
+A project started by Paul Hebert (GC English PhD and Queens instructor), [CUNY Student Editions](https://github.com/CUNY-Student-Editions) are scholarly, peer-reviewed, accessibly designed editions of historical texts.

-*CUNY Student Editions are built as **EPUB 3s** and follow the stylesheet provided on the project github repository.
-They use source documents ranging from digital archives to phone pictures from library archives.
-Most of the editing happens in CSS and XHTML using [Calibre](https://calibre-ebook.com/), a text editor, and Github*
+*Each edition is built as an open source EPUB in a GitHub repository so that the public can contribute, download, and adapt the source files.*

 ##### Publishing Student Work
 Several groups and individuals have used Manifold to publish collections of student work.